What Happens After Treatment for Acute Lymphocytic Leukemia?

 Treatment for ALL typically lasts for years.
 If you have completed treatment, your doctors will still want to watch you closely.
 It’s very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you may have and might do exams and lab tests or imaging tests to look for signs of leukemia or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

 It’s also important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-For more general information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.
+For more general information on dealing with a recurrence, see Coping With Cancer Recurrence.